LoganScholz-PING/TMC5160_Arduino_PING/README.md

 # TMC5160
 Trinamic TMC5160 Arduino Library

+LS ADDITIONAL: THE INTENT OF THIS FORK IS TO FLESH OUT THE HOMING SWITCHES (Register SW_MODE_Register)

 This library is intended as a basic driver library for controlling Trinamic TMC5160 stepper motor driver chips in SPI or UART mode.

 It is tested on ESP32, Teensy and SAMD (Zero) platforms.